Promise Cinderella: Drama

 In May 2021, a television drama adaptation was announced, starring Fumi Nikaido as Hayame Katsuragi.
 It was directed Shōsuke Murakami, Junichi Tsuzuki, and Shinichi Kitabō, based on a script written by Kazunao Furuya.
 Fumi Hashimoto and Daichi Hisamatsu served as producers, while Yutaka Yamada composed the music.
 The ten-episode series aired on TBS from July 13 to September 14, 2021.
 LiSA performed the theme song "Hadashi no Step".
 Viki has licensed the series in North America.

-Cinderella Complex, a spin-off drama series featuring an original story, was released on the Japanese streaming service Paravi during the airing of the main drama adaptation.
+Cinderella Complex (シンデレラ・コンプレックス), a spin-off drama series featuring an original story, was released on the Japanese streaming service Paravi during the airing of the main drama adaptation.

 Reception

 In 2018, Promise Cinderella ranked 12th in the fourth Next Manga Awards in the web manga category.
 In 2020, the series was nominated in the 66th Shogakukan Manga Awards in the general category.
+By August 2022, the manga had over 4.7 million copies in circulation.